Our Ecology of Experience: An Interview with Andrew Yang

 So I’m asking myself what education and learning should look like in the Anthropocene, which has implications for my art practice.
 And I am feeling kind of lost.
 Instead of pushing that feeling away, I’m trying to learn as much as I can from it.

+Miranda Trimmier is an MFA candidate in creative nonfiction at the University of Arizona and a contributing editor at The New Inquiry.
+Her work has appeared in The New Inquiry, The Point, Full Stop, and Bookforum.
 Header photo — seed archive, another view (seed archive as the maquette of the “White City” and its dangerous shine) — from Andrew Yang’s “Flying Gardens of Maybe” (2012-).
 Image courtesy Andrew Yang.